ErpNetDocs/tech/modules/logistics/wms/managed-warehouses/index.md

 This structured approach allows for precise tracking, better organization and streamlined logistics within the managed warehouse.

+You can find more information about how to set up a warehouse **[here](https://docs.erp.net/tech/modules/logistics/wms/how-to/setup-warehouse/index.html)**.

 ### Navigation

 To access your managed warehouses, navigate to the **Managed Warehouses** panel of the **WMS** section.